Kyle Roche: Law

-Footage of a January 2022 meeting between Roche and Christen Ager-Hanssen was published by Crypto Leaks in August 2022, featuring Roche admitting that he had targeted rivals of Avalanche with lawsuits in order to commit market manipulation and profiteer from his stake in the company.
-He was also captured referring to both class action plaintiffs and jurors as "idiots".
+Footage of a January 2022 meeting between Roche and Christen Ager-Hanssen was published by Crypto Leaks in August 2022, featuring Roche admitting that he had targeted rivals of Avalanche with lawsuits.
 The London, England meeting and its recording were later revealed to have been orchestrated by Dfinity.
 Ager-Hanssen had misrepresented himself to Roche as a potential investor in Ryval.
 Roche attempted to mitigate the scandal by withdrawing from his firm's ongoing suits, but judge Katherine Polk Failla removed Roche Freedman as a whole from its pending cases against Bitfinex and Tether.
 He resigned from Roche Freedman in October 2022, and the firm rebranded that same month as Freedman Normand Friedland.

 Roche and Kelvin Goode co-founded ClaimsHero in January 2023, an online platform used to recruit plaintiffs for class action lawsuits against companies such as TikTok.
 He won a $12.5 million judgment against Cantor Fitzgerald in April 2023 on behalf of their former partners, but it was later overturned in Delaware Supreme Court.
 Freedman Normand Friedland was removed from its lawsuit against Dfinity in May 2023, with judge James Donato rejecting the firm's claim that Dfinity had doctored their leaked video of Roche.
 Jason Cyrulnik's lawsuit against Freedman Normand Friedland was settled out-of-court in June 2024.
 Freedman Normand Friedland rehired Roche in July 2024.

 Zachary Young was represented by Roche in his defamation lawsuit against CNN for their coverage of the 2021 Kabul airlift, and was awarded a $5 million judgement in January 2025.
 Roche also won his father William Roche a $10 million judgment against PSE Archery in May 2025, after one of their compound bows malfunctioned and left him blind in one eye.